EPFL-LQM/gpvmc/README.md

 *   --meas\_stagmagn asks to measure the staggered magnetization.
 *   --meas\_statspinstruct asks to measure the static spin structure factor.

+A python script performing an example calculation may be found in the source root directory.

 ##Output
 The different outputs are in the HDF5 format, one file per quantity.
 The HDF5 files gather all the statistics of each quantity.
 Some postprocessing tools are provided in python.